mkparkin/Rinvent/README.md

 **Checklist before MR**

-1.  clone the repo
+1. Clone the repo

+2. Do your development in your branch

-2. Increase version number in DESCRIPTION
+3. Increase version number in DESCRIPTION

-3. Add what you did in NEWS.md release notes
+4. Add what you did in NEWS.md release notes

-4. For the documentation, you can use “devtools::document()”
+5. For the documentation, you can use “devtools::document()”

-5. Run devtools::build_readme() to update README.md
+6. Run devtools::build_readme() to update README.md

-6.  pkgdown::build_site() for website update
+7.  pkgdown::build_site() for website update

 This is it. to make sure it is working, you can click on “Build” in RStudio top menu then click “Clean and Rebuild”